-Fire symbols and meanings allow you to hold the power and passion of the Gods, right in the palm of your metaphorical hand.
-Within the collective consciousness fire blazes through the waves of thought with assertion – awing our minds with concepts of inspiration and vivacious vitality.
+Getting Fired Up About Fire Symbols and Their Meanings: Fire symbols and meanings allow you to hold the power and passion of divine energy, right in the palm of your metaphorical hand.
+Within the collective consciousness, fire blazes through the waves of thought with assertion – awing our minds with concepts of inspiration and vivacious vitality.
 To wit, here are a few symbolic attributes pertaining to the element of fire:

 - The Untamed